reprojection-calibration/reprojection/README.md

     ./building/local/run_dashboard.sh /home/user/data/

-This command will (1) export the calibrations from each database and (2) run the interactive dashboard.
-You will find the exported calibrations inside the workspace folder, and you can open the link shown in the terminal to access the dashboard.
+This command will (1) export the calibrations and generate a pdf report from each database and (2) run the interactive dashboard.
+You will find the exported calibrations inside the workspace folder, and you can open the link shown in the terminal to access the interactive dashboard.

 ### Set the log level